aaronamoso/Finance-Splitter/LearningPath.md

 Frontend → Route → Controller → Model → Database
 You POST to the route (e.g., /auth/register)
 The route calls the controller, which uses the model.

+May 26.
+Finished transition plain html and js to React.js.
+DB is doing goode and users can now register and login

+TASK: build up the dashboard UI.